hengshuaiyao/HengshuaiYao.github.io/README.md

 My research inspired [Gradient TD](https://proceedings.neurips.cc/paper/2008/file/e0c641195b27425bb056ac56f8953d24-Paper.pdf) (Sutton et. al., 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton et. al., 2009).
 GTD and GTD2/TDC were widely acknowledged to start an important class of off-policy learning algorithms.

 I appreciate Dimitri Bertsekas, Lihong Li, Huizhen Yu and a few others for crediting my work in providing a new perspective for TD-based policy evaluation algorithms.
 My preconditioning paper should have been credited by the off-policy learning literature for the source of Gradient descent-based TD ideas as well.
-If you work on GTD and TDC, I think it's not too much to ask you to give me a little credit.
+If you work on GTD and TDC, I appreciate you citing my work.

 [Impression GTD](https://arxiv.org/abs/2307.15892)